Zscaler (ZS) Surpasses Market Returns: Some Facts Worth Knowing

-Prior to today's trading, shares of the cloud-based information security provider had lost 16.01% lagged the Computer and Technology sector's gain of 9.34% and the S&P 500's gain of 5.98%.
+The cloud-based information security provider's shares have seen an increase of 0.14% over the last month, not keeping up with the Computer and Technology sector's gain of 12.58% and the S&P 500's gain of 8.59%.

-The investment community will be closely monitoring the performance of Zscaler in its forthcoming earnings report.
-The company is predicted to post an EPS of $1, indicating a 19.05% growth compared to the equivalent quarter last year.
+The upcoming earnings release of Zscaler will be of great interest to investors.
+On that day, Zscaler is projected to report earnings of $1 per share, which would represent year-over-year growth of 19.05%.
 Alongside, our most recent consensus estimate is anticipating revenue of $834.48 million, indicating a 23.07% upward movement from the same quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $4.03 per share and a revenue of $3.31 billion, signifying shifts of +22.87% and +23.9%, respectively, from the last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $4.03 per share and a revenue of $3.31 billion, representing changes of +22.87% and +23.9%, respectively, from the prior year.

-Investors should also pay attention to any latest changes in analyst estimates for Zscaler.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Zscaler.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 11.02% lower.
-Zscaler is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 11.02% downward.
+Zscaler is currently a Zacks Rank #3 (Hold).

-From a valuation perspective, Zscaler is currently exchanging hands at a Forward P/E ratio of 32.54.
-This indicates no noticeable deviation in contrast to its industry's Forward P/E of 32.54.
+From a valuation perspective, Zscaler is currently exchanging hands at a Forward P/E ratio of 34.68.
+This signifies no noticeable deviation in comparison to the average Forward P/E of 34.68 for its industry.

-It's also important to note that ZS currently trades at a PEG ratio of 2.23.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-By the end of yesterday's trading, the Security industry had an average PEG ratio of 2.41.
+Meanwhile, ZS's PEG ratio is currently 2.37.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As of the close of trade yesterday, the Security industry held an average PEG ratio of 2.54.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.